oracle/terraform-provider-oci/website/docs/r/integration_integration_instance.html.markdown

 		* `id` - (Required) The Virtual Cloud Network OCID.
 	* `is_integration_vcn_allowlisted` - (Optional) The Integration service's VCN is allow-listed to allow integrations to call back into other integrations
 	* `network_endpoint_type` - (Required) The type of network endpoint.
+* `security_attributes` - (Optional) (Updatable) Security attributes for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{
+    "oracle-zpr.sensitivity.value" = "low"
+    "oracle-zpr.sensitivity.mode" = "enforce"
+  }`
 * `shape` - (Optional) Shape
 * `enable_process_automation_trigger` - (Optional) (Updatable) An optional property when incremented triggers Enable Process Automation.
 Could be set to any integer value.
 * `extend_data_retention_trigger` - (Optional) (Updatable) An optional property when incremented triggers Extend Data Retention.
 Could be set to any integer value.